hgbidon/Marketing-Campaigns-Analysis/README.md

 *Chart showing how ad exposure varies by hour across test groups.*

-> _Full interactive visuals and notebook cells are available in the `analysis_notebook.ipynb` in this repo._
+> _Full interactive visuals and notebook cells are available in the `marketing_AB.ipynb` in this repo._

 ---